The Ren & Stimpy Show: Reception

 The iconic "Happy Happy, Joy Joy" scene from "Stimpy's Invention" which is praised for the song's catchiness, the characters' antics, and satirization of mental health.

 The Ren & Stimpy Show received widespread critical acclaim.
 Matt Groening, creator of The Simpsons, praised the show for its outrageousness and called it "the only good cartoon on TV" other than The Simpsons; he was later critical of Kricfalusi's firing.
 Terry Thoren, former CEO and president of Klasky Csupo, said that Kricfalusi "tapped into an audience that was a lot hipper than anybody thought.
 He went where no man wanted to go before – the caca, booger humor".
 Jonathan Valania of The Morning Call called it "high voltage yuks and industrial-strength weirdness", John Lyttle of The Independent described it as "a gooey media meltdown, absolutely grotesque and instantly recognisable" and did not consider it a children's cartoon.

-As of 2024, the first season of the show holds a rare 100% approval rating on Rotten Tomatoes based on 12 reviews from critics, though the remaining seasons have not been rated.
+As of 2026, the first season of the show holds a rare 100% approval rating on Rotten Tomatoes based on 12 reviews from critics, though the remaining seasons have not been rated.
+The site's consensus reads: "Dark and Dadaist, The Ren & Stimpy Show pioneered an animation aesthetic that was undeniably disturbing for all ages."

 The show came to garner high ratings for Nickelodeon, having double the viewership of the other Nickelodeon cartoons for its first season and later averaging three times their viewership.
 Due to the first season's high ratings, Nickelodeon renewed the series for twenty additional episodes in November 1991, alongside the second season of Rugrats and the second and third season of Doug.
 The show for a time was the most popular cable TV show, with several airings being the most-watched scripted cable TV show in 1993 in the United States.
 The show quickly developed a cult following in college campuses, and was included in the launch of Nickelodeon's SNICK, a late-night block for shows that appeal to both children and adults.